Bearded dragon accessories range from food bowls to burrows to branches. Many accessories can be as simple as something sourced from our backyards.

 In the warmer parts of the day, Thompson and Thompson (2003) located the Western Bearded Dragons out in the open and they seemed to have a love of eating bull ants.
 Some were found to either frequent lots of different bull ant mounds or found with a mouth full of bullants.

 Thompson and Thompson (2003) concluding discussion in their study noted that the Pogona minor has a wide foraging range and travel large distances compared with most other lizards.

-In the post on substrates, the wild bearded dragon’s habitat is reviewed with pictures.
+In the post on the wild bearded dragon’s habitat we explore the natural environment.

 - Rossi, J. V. 2006.
 General husbandry and management.
 In: Mader DR, editor.
 Reptile medicine and surgery.
 St Louis: Saunders. p.
 25–41.